-In non-dual spiritual teachings, there is an experience we call Being: having your senses connected to the present moment, with the simplicity of being focused on those senses, instead of all the mental thoughts or swirling emotions.
-And when you are really standing in the present moment—in the ground of Being—you can notice that it has a will; a direction that isn’t influenced by those thoughts or emotions.
+In mindfulness practices, there is an experience called Being: having your senses connected to the present moment.
+There is an ease in the simplicity of being focused on those senses, instead of all the mental thoughts or swirling emotions.
+And when you are really sensing the present moment you can easily feel a directional pull towards the next action for you to take.

 Here are the top four that I notice when working with one on one with people in my private practice:

 Let’s say you want to start a business, or change jobs, or meet a life partner, and you are clear on what you want… but there is just nothing happening for you in that arena.
 Usually this is a sign that the opportunity is not quite ripe yet.